TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 ## 🚀 Main Features

 🎲 Stochastic ring assembly from a curated pool of aromatic and heterocyclic rings.

 ♻️ Two ring-selection strategies:

-        Pure Random: unbiased random choice
+    1️⃣ Pure Randomness: unbiased random choice

-        Bluff-Spin Selector: adds controlled pseudo-randomness for combinatorial flair
+    2️⃣ Bluff-Spin Selector: adds controlled bluff-function for combinatorial flair

-    💫 Optional chiral carbon linkers
+🔗 Optional chiral carbon linkers

-    🧹 Filter strategies to remove redundant structures (e.g., identical or adjacent rings)
+🔍 Filter strategies to remove redundant structures (e.g., identical or adjacent rings)

-    🧪 MMFF94s optimization (via RDKit)
+🧲 MMFF94s optimization (via RDKit)

 🗂️ SDF multi-model output with timestamped filenames

+---

-🧬 What It Does
+## 🧬 What It Does

-This script generates a set of molecules with the general form:
+This script generates a set of linear molecules with the three-ring pattern:

 [RING 1] — [LINKER] — [RING 2] — [LINKER] — [RING 3]